6 Key Food And Drink Trends For 2025

 Rule Rebellion

-Next year we’ll be throwing out the food rulebook, according to Mintel, who has noticed a shift in the way we consume food.
+Next year we’ll be throwing out the food rulebook, says Mintel, who has noticed a shift in the way we consume food.
 ‘As society increasingly accepts imperfections, food and drink brands can target these “perfectly imperfect” consumers with innovation that breaks the invisible rules around food and drink consumption,’ says Beckett.

 He adds: ‘Brands can lean into how consumers want to, or actually, consume food and drink rather than how they feel they “should”.
 By supporting these rebellious tendencies, brands can help consumers feel more represented by the outside-the-norm food and drink choices available to them.’